automl/CAVE/doc/installation.rst

     sudo apt-get install build-essential swig python3-dev

-And to activate static `.png`-exports for interactive plots, you will currently also need phantomjs-prebuilt:
+And to activate automatic `.png`-exports for interactive plots, you will currently also need to install phantomjs-prebuilt:

 .. code-block:: bash